fhdsl/capstone-sandbox/GitHub_Secret_Assignment/README.md

-# Storing a secret -- Assignment Instructions:
+# GitHub Secret -- Assignment Instructions:

 Your goal for this assignment is to generate and store a GitHub secret.